 For other students, the movement from the known to the unknown can be a time of anxiety and insecurity which requires a very nurturing and controlled approach.
 The benefits of our Transition Program are that each event is unique enough to offer new opportunities for those who are ready to embrace change willingly while offering enough support and structure to introduce new experiences to the less confident student.

 Grade 5 – Discovery Day

 Students are offered an insight into the life of a Mary MacKillop student.
 Students have the opportunity to undertake activities such as Woodwork, Cooking, Science and PE.
 This day is designed to be a fun, hands-on day to familiarise students with the geography of the College and the structure of a secondary school day.

-Our 2020 Discovery day will be held on Thursday 22 October, please see further information will be provided closer to the date.
+Our 2020 Discovery day is usually held in October, further information will be provided closer to the date.